You are here: Home > Our Organisation > Our History

 Our History

-For 50 years the National Economic and Social Council has played a defining role in public policy making in Ireland through its deliberative processes.
-In its early years, NESC was one of the few bodies undertaking strategic, long-term analysis of Ireland’s position and problems.
+For more than 50 years the National Economic and Social Council has played a defining role in public policy-making in Ireland through its deliberative processes.
+In its early years, NESC was one of the few bodies undertaking strategic, long-term analyses of Ireland’s position and problems.

 2020s

-In 2023 NESC is celebrating its 50th anniversary.
-To mark a half-century of providing advice to the Taoiseach and Government on strategic policy issues NESC hosted an in-person conference in the Printworks, Dublin Castle, on 23rd November 2023.
-To find out more about what was involved in this event as well as highlights from the day itself please click here.
+In 2023 NESC celebrated its 50th anniversary.
+To mark a half-century of providing advice to the Taoiseach and Government on strategic policy issues, NESC hosted an in-person conference in the Printworks, Dublin Castle on 23rd November 2023.
+Discover the highlights of this milestone event here.

-The publication of our Just Transition in Agriculture and Land Use report was preceded by a conference exploring the report’s contents and conclusions; it was held in the Convention Centre Dublin on 30th June 2023.
-Photos taken on the day can be viewed on the conference’s event page.
+The publication of the Just Transition in Agriculture and Land Use report was preceded by a conference exploring the report’s contents and conclusions; it was held in the Convention Centre Dublin on 30th June 2023.
+Click here to view a selection of photos taken on the day.

 2010s

-In late 2000s and early 2010s the Council examined in a number of reports what it called Ireland’s five-parts of the crisis.
-It published work on the European Union and on quality and standards in a number of human services.
-During this time NESC has developed its work in a way that integrates sustainable development issues into its analysis of significant national challenges.
+From the late 2000s to the early 2010s the Council examined what it called Ireland’s “five-parts of the crisis.”
+It published work on the European Union, and examined quality and standards in a number of human services.
+During this time, NESC began to integrate sustainable development issues into its analysis of significant national challenges.

 2000s

-In the mid-2000s NESC in its work on the Developmental Welfare State argued for a combination of services, income support and innovative measures to achieve better social protection and participation for children, people of working age, older people, and those with disabilities.
-The Council also produced a major report on Housing and several background papers on issues including approaches to land management.
+In The Developmental Welfare State (2005), NESC argued for a combination of services, income support and innovative measures to achieve better social protection and participation for children, people of working age, older people and those with disabilities.
+A major report on Housing, as well as several background papers on issues such as land management, were also produced.

 1990s

-During the 1990s NESC looked at how Ireland was positioned in economy and society, and what the future environment was likely to hold.
-It advised on the direction Ireland needed to take in order to position itself well into the 21st century.
-It produced reports on the integration and enlargement of the European Union, CAP reform, emigration, education and training policies.
+Throughout the 1990s NESC looked at how Ireland was positioned in terms of both the economy and wider society, and what the future environment was likely to hold.
+It advised on the direction Ireland needed to take in order to position itself well as it entered the 21st century.
+Reports focused on the integration and enlargement of the European Union, CAP reform, emigration, education and training policies.

 1980s

-The crisis of the 1980s led the Council to formulate a strategy in 1986 for Ireland to escape from a vicious circle of stagnation, rising taxes, and high debt.
-This report, A Strategy for Development, formed the basis upon which Government and the social partners negotiated the Programme for National Recovery, the first of seven social partnership agreements.
-The Council also published work on a range of areas including Ireland’s prospects in the European Community, housing, education, industrial policy, the labour market and health services.
+The crisis of the 1980s led the Council to formulate a strategy in 1986 for Ireland to escape from a vicious circle of stagnation, rising taxes and high debt.
+The resulting report, A Strategy for Development, formed the basis upon which Government and the social partners negotiated the Programme for National Recovery, the first of seven social partnership agreements.
+The Council also published work on a wide range of additional topics, including Ireland’s prospects in the European Community, housing, education, industrial policy, the labour market and health services.

 1970s